Chatakpur Homestay

 About Chatakpur

 Chatakpur is a forest village close to Darjeeling.
 The village is located in a difficult-to-reach area inside dense forests.
 Chatakpur is located close to the famous Tiger Hill sunrise viewpoint of Darjeeling.
-The village has come into prominence in recent years for Chatakpurs homestays and its hospitality as well as the mesmerising view of Kanchenjunga tourists get from here.
+The village has come into prominence in recent years for Chatakpur homestay and its hospitality and the mesmerising view of Kanchenjunga.

-The forest village has a total population of about a hundred people with about 2 dozen houses almost all of which have now been converted into homestays.
-The tourists visiting Chatakpur come here for the unique view of the surrounding hills and pristine natural beauty.
+The forest village has a total population of about 100 people and about two dozen houses, almost all of which have now been converted into homestays.
+Tourists visiting Chatakpur homestay come here for a unique view of the surrounding hills and pristine natural beauty.
 The village has several homestays and a forest department-managed bungalow.
-The altitude of Chatakpur is about 7,800 feet and the weather here is quite cold.
-Regular snowfall takes place at Chatakpur during the winter.
+Chatakpur is about 7,800 feet above sea level, and the weather is quite cold.
+During the winter, there is regular snowfall.

 How to Reach Chatakpur

 Chatakpur can be reached by three different routes.
 From Bagora (near Kurseong) to Chatakpur is just 12 km through an unpaved road inside dense forests.
 The time and effort taken to cover this small distance are quite disproportionate.
-Self-driven cars, small cars etc are strongly recommended not to venture into this route.
-This is true for all three roads leading to Chatakpur.
+Self-driven cars, small cars etc are strongly recommended not to venture this route.
 The second road starts at Sonada and goes straight uphill to reach Chatakpur.
-This is a shorter route but is considered even worse than the Bagora road.
-The 3rd route comes via a 3rd-mile checkpost on the Darjeeling – Kalimpong connecting peshok road.
+This is a shorter route and is most often used by local drivers.
+The 3rd route to Chatakpur homestay comes via the 3rd-mile checkpost on the Darjeeling – Kalimpong connecting peshok road.
 The road to being taken for reaching Chatakpur will depend upon your place of origin as well as the present road condition.
 Consult our experts before visiting here about the route to be taken.
-Once inside the village, you may have to walk a few stairs to reach your prbooked homestay.
+Once inside the village, you may have to walk a few stairs to reach your preferred homestay.

-Chatakpur remains closed for visitors between 15th June and 15th September.
+All Chatakpur Homestays remain closed for visitors between 15th June and 15th September.
 No tourists are allowed to enter the forest and visit Chatakpur during this period.
-During the rest of the year as well, a permit for your vehicle is to be taken and a fixed charge is to be paid to the forest department for each person visiting the village.
-We at Humro Home will take care of your entire permit-related issues when you book one of our homestays here.
+During the rest of the year, a permit for your vehicle is to be taken and a fixed charge is to be paid to the forest department for each person visiting the village.
+We at Humro Home will take care of your permit-related issues when you book one of our homestays.

 Our Properties